kshedden/case_studies/methods/glm.md

-Many datasets contain data that are statistically dependent, and it is important to account for it in a data analysis.
+Many datasets contain data that are statistically dependent, and it is important to account for this in data analysis.
 There are many approaches to working with dependent data.
 Here we focus on a framework known as *Generalized Estimating Equations* (GEE), which extends the GLM approach to accommodate dependent data.